Achieve Zero Waste to Landfill Certification with Independent Verification

 If in doubt, ask for help!

-It is a process where all the waste materials and products generated by an organisation are diverted away from landfill to treatment processes further up the waste hierarchy.
+Zero waste to landfill is a service that ensures all waste materials generated by an organisation are diverted away from landfill and managed through treatment options higher up the waste hierarchy, such as reuse, recycling or recovery.

 Our new certification tier allows for small amounts of a business’s waste to go to landfill when there was no other option for particular waste streams.